Census Dots

 Native American/Other

-Of the 1,611 places in California, Carmel-by-the-Sea is the 785th most populous.
+Carmel-by-the-Sea is ranked the 780th most populous place in California, out of 1,618 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Carmel-by-the-Sea was ranked the 785th most populous place in the 2020 Census.

 Carmel-by-the-Sea's White Population